azimuth-cloud/azimuth-config/docs/configuration/16-local-customisations.md

     init container and then running `mkdocs`.
 To debug authentication or build issues, start by checking the logs of the relevant `operator_docs` or `user_docs` init container on the Azimuth management cluster.

+When working with site-specific documentation for deployments managed via GitLab [CI/CD](../deployment/automation.md) it is also advisable to edit the `.gitlab-ci.yml` workflow file to include the `docs/` directory in the list of watched files for the production deployment job (i.e. the `changes` list in the `deploy_production` section).
+This ensures that any changes made to site-specific documentation will be automatically incorporated into the published documentation pages.

 ## User Interface Theming

 The Azimuth UI is built using the [Bootstrap frontend toolkit](https://getbootstrap.com/),